Least action principles for incompressible flows and geodesics between shapes

 \subsection{Plan}

 The plan of this paper is as follows.
 In section~2 we collect some basic facts and estimates that concern geodesics for Monge-Kantorovich/Wasserstein distance.
 In section~\ref{s:geo} we derive formally the geodesic equations for paths of shape densities and describe the special class of ellipsoidal solutions.
 The construction of Euler sprays and the proof of Theorem~\ref{th2} is carried out in section~\ref{s:spray}.
-Theorem~\ref{th1} is proved in section~\ref{s:dsdw}.
+Theorems~\ref{th1} and \ref{t:complete} are proved in section~\ref{s:dsdw}.
 In section~\ref{s:weaklimits} we study weak convergence of Euler sprays and provide the proof of theorem~\ref{th3}.
 The connection between Wasserstein geodesics and a relaxed least-action priniciple motivated by Brenier's work is developed in section~\ref{s:brenier}.
-The paper concludes in section \ref{s:discuss} with a treatment of the extended notion of shape distance related to that examined by Schmitzer and Schn\"orr in \cite{SchSch2013}.
+The main part of the paper concludes in section \ref{s:discuss} with a treatment of the extended notion of shape distance related to that examined by Schmitzer and Schn\"orr in \cite{SchSch2013}.
 Three appendices provide (a) proofs of a few basic facts about subgradients, (b) a treatment of the $\tlp$ topology used in subsection~\ref{r:TLp}, and (c) an existence proof for the relaxed least-action model for fluid mixtures.